 Adobe Lightroom, one of the most popular editing programs for professional photographers, has a noise reduction slider that you can use to, well, reduce noise.

 You can check out this step-by-step guide on how to reduce noise on Lightroom.

 Noise is a visual distortion of pixels that often appears in photographs when a picture is taken with insufficient light.

-Noise is generally not very good on photos, though some photographers use it intentionally to achieve emotional effects.
+Noise is generally not very good in photos, though some photographers use it intentionally to achieve emotional effects.

-To reduce noise, photographers can either experiment with their camera settings or edit it afterwards using editing applications.
+To reduce noise, photographers can either experiment with their camera settings or edit it afterward using editing applications.

 Jon has been a passionate photographer for 10+ years.
 Fun fact is that he has a collection of around 300-400 cameras that his family has collected over the years.
 Outside of photography, he has a Masters Degree in Engineering and has 13 years experience working in the industry across the globe.